 Drivers can only give feedback by comparison.
 And good drivers can do that with surprising clarity and precision, but only where they have done a lot of testing and/or racing setup changes and got it all in their memory bank.
 You see this in Nascar, where teams are not allowed any data logging in races.
 The top drivers can give the team the changes they want in the next pitstop in exact detail.

 How do you make decisions about the setup you want?
-The Weight Transfer Method™ gives you the capability to decide the baseline setup, whatever type of race car you have.
+The Weight Transfer Worksheet™ gives you the capability to decide the baseline setup, whatever type of race car you have.

-The Weight Transfer Method™ is the combination of procedures we have developed for calculating and deciding on the baseline setup you want to run.
-Our two applications that form the basis for the method are the Weight Transfer Worksheet™ and the Bounce Test™.
+The Racing Car Technology Weight Transfer Worksheet™ is an Excel spreadsheet we have developed for calculating and deciding on the baseline setup we want to run.

-The significance of the Bounce Test™ is that it gives us the capability to determine suspension stiffness directly, and thereby develop baseline set ups for a whole host of cars where the “guesstimate” has predominated.
-Race cars with any type of suspension, such as leaf spring, trailing arm/semi trailing arm, multilink, double A-arm with the spring sitting on a control arm, coilover, strut.
+The significance of the Bounce Test™ is that it allows us to determine suspension stiffness directly.
+We can develop baseline set-ups for a whole host of cars where the “guesstimate” has predominated.
+Race cars with any type of suspension, such as leaf spring, trailing arm/semi trailing arm, multilink, double A-arm with the spring sitting on a control arm.
 Race cars based on production models from just about every manufacturer on the planet.

-There are just a few steps to follow in the course to get you proficient in using the Weight Transfer Method™, and finding a baseline setup for your car.
-We can fast track you on the theory, if that's what you want.
-I mean, I love the theory and we have some really good stuff.
-But it's not to everyones liking.
+There are just a few steps to follow in the course to get you proficient in using the Weight Transfer Worksheet™, and finding a baseline setup for your car.

-Still unsure about the suspension stiffness you need?
-Do watch our free training Suspension Tuning 101.
-This drives home the point about how racing stiffness (a range of suspension stiffness 125CPM to 170CPM) will increase tyre grip, compared to softer suspension.
+Like more details?
+Do watch our free training Suspension Tuning 101 and 102.
+We make the point about how racing stiffness (a range of suspension stiffness 125CPM to 170CPM) will increase tyre grip, compared to softer suspension.